Best 5G Network in the UK

 Which 5G network is best for unlimited data?

-At the time of writing, every 5G network we’re comparing other than Sky Mobile and CMLink offers unlimited 5G data.
-That means you can get it with EE, Three, Vodafone, O2, Giffgaff, Talkmobile, Tesco Mobile, VOXI, iD Mobile, Lebara, Lyca Mobile, Smarty, and Asda Mobile.
+At the time of writing, every 5G network we’re comparing offers unlimited 5G data.
+That means you can get it with EE, Three, Vodafone, O2, Giffgaff, Talkmobile, Tesco Mobile, VOXI, iD Mobile, Lebara, Lyca Mobile, Smarty, Sky Mobile, CMLink, and Asda Mobile.

 You do have to watch out for speed restrictions on some plans – for example, both Vodafone and Asda Mobile have unlimited data plans that are advertised as 5G but cap your speeds at a low level.
 However, they also have ones that don’t do this, so we’re not holding that against them, just pointing it out.

 The only real considerations here then are fair usage limits.
-For that, EE, O2, Lyca Mobile, and Giffgaff all have a fair usage policy of either 600GB or 650GB per month – so not actually quite unlimited, but functionally close to being.
+For that, EE, O2, CMLink, and Giffgaff all have a fair usage policy of either 600GB or 650GB per month, while Lyca Mobile’s is 450GB – so not actually quite unlimited, but functionally close to being.
 Still, that puts them a step below the other networks, which don’t advertise specific limits in the UK.

 So our winners here are the remaining networks, all of which tie as joint winners.